samuraisam/pyapns/README.md

         environment            either 'sandbox' or 'production'
         timeout                number of seconds to timeout connection attempts to the APPLE APS SERVER
+        async                  pass something truthy to execute the request in a background thread
-        callback               a callback to be executed when done
+        callback               a function to be executed with the result errback                a function to be executed with the error in case of an error

     Returns:
         None